icons / menu

 icons / angleUp

-Some of the common types of violence that LGBTIQ people experience may include:
+Some of the common types of violence that LGBTIQ+ people experience include:

 • Physical abuse